rymarinelli/poc/README.md

 <h3>Proof of Concept</h3>
 The goal of this proof-of-concenpt is to create virtual environments to instruct learners.
-This example in particular is about bashing.
+This example in particular is about hashing.
 But, the goal is to create tutorials in general

 <h3> Building </h3>